Epinator88/Ep1nsArsenal/README.md

 Longfall Boots: Pair of boots that fully negate fall damage.
 Uncrouching launches you into the air

 Bulky Chestplate: A really thick chestplate that takes your fall damage and creates an explosion when you land based on that number.
+Max blocks fallable without triggering an explosion is 10.
 Works with Longfall Boots.

 Nullifying Shield: Stops all custom hit effects from happening.
 If hit with the Vampirism Sword, the sword loses some stored health.